bartex00001/WS2812_for_RPI_PICO/README.md

 ## Features

-- Library provides both high and low level controll over WS2812 RGB LEDs.
+- Library provides both high and low level control over WS2812 RGB LEDs.

 - Signal is generated via State Machines *(SM)* - processor is used only to write data to SM's registers.